top of page

 (she/her)

-If you see any of the wonderful faces of our volunteers, please take a moment to say "thank you!"
-Their hard work, dedication, and support as Vermont Literacy Network grows cannot go unnoticed.
+If you see any of the wonderful faces of our volunteers, please take a moment to say "thank you" for their hard work, dedication, and support as Vermont Literacy Network grows!
 We are infinitely grateful for our volunteers!

 Not Shown Here: Many of our amazing program facilitators who lead classes, clubs, and workshops for students, educators, and community members throughout Vermont!